Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Policy Implications

 In this context, the proposed NARFIMA model provides a robust framework capable of dynamically capturing the complex influences of uncertainty measures, country-specific short-term IRD, and oil shocks on exchange rates.
 The model's capacity to incorporate these key causal drivers is particularly valuable as the BRIC economies navigate the transition toward de-dollarization, where currency valuations become increasingly sensitive to both global uncertainties and structural shifts in international monetary arrangements.
-Additionally, our proposed NARFIMA model can address nonlinearities, long memories, and structural breaks inherent in de-dollarization processes, equipping central banks with a powerful tool to anticipate exchange rate movements in an environment characterized by evolving currency preferences and settlement mechanisms.
-Although initiatives such as the BRICS Contingent Reserve Arrangement and expanded currency swap agreements can help mitigate exchange rate volatility, the absence of a unified BRIC currency system means that fluctuations across national currencies continue to affect inter-BRIC trade.
-Finally, the study underscores the need for policy coordination among BRIC nations in the face of shared vulnerabilities to oil shocks and global uncertainty.
-A forecasting tool like NARFIMA that incorporates both domestic fundamentals and global risk drivers can serve as a basis for joint monitoring mechanisms, facilitating greater financial cooperation and resilience building within the bloc. }
+Additionally, our proposed NARFIMA model can address nonlinearity, long memory, and structural breaks inherent in de-dollarization processes.
+Thus, it equips central banks with a powerful tool to anticipate exchange rate movements in an environment characterized by evolving currency preferences and settlement mechanisms.
+Finally, the study underscores the need for policy coordination among BRIC nations in the face of shared vulnerabilities to oil shocks and global uncertainty. }